-Through the use of state-of-the-art sequencing technologies and bioinformatics tools we aim to understand the interplay of diet, the microbiome, and health and disease in adult populations.
+Through the use of state-of-the-art sequencing technologies and bioinformatics tools, we aim to understand the interplay of diet, the microbiome, and health and disease.
 Our long-term research goal is to bridge the gap in understanding of the impact of nutrition on the human gastrointestinal microbiome with an emphasis on targeted dietary interventions for disease treatment and prevention.
-To reach this goal, our laboratory has begun utilizing machine learning techniques and health informatics.
-We look forward to the possibility of utilizing these techniques in precision medicine efforts.

-PATH: Persea americana for Total Health- The PATH Study is a research project aimed to study the relationship between diet, gut function, metabolism, and thinking ability.
+PATH (Persea americana for Total Health): A research project aimed to study the relationship between diet, gut function, metabolism, and thinking ability.

-Gut-Brain- The study aims to investigate the interrelationship between cognitive function, metabolic health and the human gastrointestinal microbiota.
+Gut-Brain: Study aimed to investigate the interrelationship between cognitive function, metabolic health, and the human gastrointestinal microbiota.

-Almond, Walnut, and Whole Grain Interventions- Randomized controlled trials assessing the impact of almonds, walnuts, and whole grains on the fecal microbiota conducted in partnership with the USDA Beltsville Human Nutrition Research Center
+Almond, Walnut, Whole Grain, and Broccoli Interventions- Randomized controlled trials assessing the impact of almonds, walnuts, whole grains, and broccoli on the fecal microbiota conducted in partnership with the USDA Beltsville Human Nutrition Research Center.

-Formulating Intervention Trials for the GUT (FITGUT)- An randomized crossover trial looking at the impact of physical activity on the gastrointestinal microbiota in previously sedentary individuals
+Formulating Intervention Trials for the GUT (FITGUT): A randomized crossover trial looking at the impact of physical activity on the gastrointestinal microbiota in previously sedentary individuals.